unbit/uwsgi-phpsgi/README.md

 This is only a proof of concept, do not use it unless you want to help defining specs, fixing bugs or hurt yourself

+The plugin does not (still) manage memory in the right way, so it will extremely leak

 Installation
 ============